UK Fin Lab

 Year-by-year rent schedule

-For percentage mode with rounding enabled, the raw rent continues to grow in the background while the charged rent only changes once the rounded threshold is reached.
+In percentage mode with rounding enabled, raw rent can keep rising in the background while charged rent only changes once it reaches the next rounding threshold.

 Year Raw monthly rent Charged monthly rent Annual rent Annual increase Extra vs starting rent